How to Make Jasmine Tea Properly

-Jasmine tea has many health benefits and is famous for its signature floral aroma.
+Jasmine tea is famous for its delicate floral scent and taste.
 See how to make this tea properly, with step-by-step directions.

 RELATED: Jasmine Bubble Tea